dataset-ninja/plastic-bottles/README.md

 # Plastic Bottles in Rivers

-Plastic Bottles is a dataset for object detection tasks.
+Plastic Bottles is a dataset for object detection task.